 the fountain of Valle Giulia at dawn (Andante mosso)

-the Tritone fountain by Gian Lorenzo Bernini in the morning (Vivo, Un poco meno allegretto, Più vivo gaiamente)
+Fontana del Tritone in the morning (Vivo, Un poco meno allegretto, Pių vivo gaiamente)

-the Trevi fountain in the afternoon (Allegro moderato, Allegro vivace, Più vivace, Largamente, Calmo)
+Fontana di Trevi in the afternoon (Allegro moderato, Allegro vivace, Pių vivace, Largamente, Calmo)

 the fountain opposite Villa Medici at sunset (Andante, Meno mosso, Andante come prima)

-While the Tritone and the Trevi fountain were well known Roman landmarks, the other two fountains lacked the same celebrity.
+While the Tritone and the Trevi fountains were well known Roman landmarks, the other two fountains lacked the same celebrity.

-Valle (valley) Giulia is a depression between the rear part of Villa Borghese (near Giardino del Lago) and Monti Parioli, a hilly area overlooking Ponte Milvio.
-The site was chosen for the erection in 1911 of the Galleria Nazionale d'Arte Moderna and two fountains were located on the monumental steps leading from Villa Borghese to the gallery.
+Valle (valley) Giulia is a depression between the rear part of Villa Borghese (near Tempio di Esculapio) and Monti Parioli, a hilly area to its north.
+The site was chosen for the erection in 1911 of Galleria Nazionale d'Arte Moderna and two fountains were located on the monumental steps leading from Villa Borghese to the gallery.
 When Respighi wrote his poem the area was almost out of town and the musical theme has pastoral suggestions (I do discourage going there at dawn today).

 In 1924 Respighi wrote a second symphonic poem, again inspired by Rome, not by its monuments but by its pines.

 The first theme is dedicated to the pines of Villa Borghese and to the children who play under their shadow.